lixuenan2333/en-1/API/Virtual-Machines/Virtual-Machines/createInstances.md

 ## Description
-Create a virtual machine with one or more specified configurations, which is divided into three types: 1. general mode, 2. availability group, 3. use of the starting template.
-The required transfer of parameters when creating a virtual machine in three ways is different.
-Please refer to details</a><br>
+Create VM with one or more specified configurations, which is divided into three types: 1. general mode, 2. availability group, 3. use of the starting template.
+The required and non-required transfer of parameters when creating VM in the three ways is different. <a href="http://docs.jdcloud.com/virtual-machines/api/create_vm_sample">Please refer to details</a><br>
 - Creating a VM requires real-name verification
-- Specification Type
+- Instance Type
-    - Can query <a href="https://www.jdcloud.com/help/detail/2901/isCatalog/1">DescribeInstanceTypes</a> Interface gets specification information for a specified domain or availability zone
+    - Can query <a href="http://docs.jdcloud.com/virtual-machines/api/describeinstancetypes">DescribeInstanceTypes</a> Interface gets specification information for a specified domain or availability zone
     - It is not possible to use for off-line, or a specification ID of the carnation already sold
 - image
     - Windows Server 2012 R2 Standard Edition 64-bit Chinese version SQL Server 2014 Standard SP2 memory needs more than 1 GB;
     - Windows Server all image CPUs must not be selected to exceed 64 cores CPU.
-    - Can query <a href="https://www.jdcloud.com/help/detail/2874/isCatalog/1">DescribeImages</a> Interface derives image information for the specified zone.
+    - Can query <a href="http://docs.jdcloud.com/virtual-machines/api/describeimages">DescribeImages</a> Interface derives image information for the specified zone.
-    - The selected image must support the selected specification type.
-Can query <a href="https://www.jdcloud.com/help/detail/2872/isCatalog/1">DescribeImageConstraints</a> Interface obtains specification type limit information for the specified image.<br>
+    - The selected image must support the selected instance type.
+Can query <a href="http://docs.jdcloud.com/virtual-machines/api/describeimageconstraints">DescribeImageConstraints</a> Interface obtains instance type limit information for the specified image.<br>
 - Network Instance Type
-    - Specify primary network card configuration information
+    - Specify primary network interface configuration information
         - SubnetId must be specified
         - You can specify the elastrological specification to constrain the created EIP, the bandwidth value range[1-100] Mbps, step 1 Mbps
-        - The primary intranet IP (priority IpAddress) of the master network card can be specified, at  which time maxCount can only be 1
+        - The primary intranet IP (primaryIpAddress) of primary network interface can be specified, when maxCount can only be 1
-        - The security group securityGroup needs to be within the same virtual private cloud VPC as the subnet Subnet
+        - The security group securityGroup needs to be within the same VPC as the subnet Subnet
-        - A security group must be specified when a virtual machine is created, and  at most 5 security groups are specified.
+        - A security group must be specified when a VM is created, and  at most 5 security groups are specified.
 If no security group is specified, the default security group is used by default
-        - The main network card deveIndex is set to 1
+        - The primary network interface deveIndex is set to 1
 - Storage
     - System Disk
         - Disk classification, system disk support, or cloud